-(a) Data principals should at all times have control and decision-making power over the manner in which personal data associated with them is collected and processed further.

-- (b) Specifically, in case of electronic consent, data fiduciaries should make use of appropriate technological means to prevent security breaches and to guarantee integrity of access permissions given by data principals.
-Such technological means must be in conformance with the national and international standards, as may be notified for the implementation of NDHM from time to time. - (c) So far as sharing or disclosure of any personal data is concerned, the technical design of the consent management framework should also ensure interoperability across all players of the NDHE.
+- a) Data principals should at all times have control and decision-making power over the manner in which personal data associated with them is collected and processed further. - b) Specifically, in case of electronic consent, data fiduciaries should make use of appropriate technological means to prevent security breaches and to guarantee integrity of access permissions given by data principals.
+Such technological means must be in conformance with the relevant national and international standards. - c) So far as sharing or disclosure of any personal data is concerned, the technical design of the consent management framework should also ensure interoperability across all players of the NDHE.
 The framework should be agnostic to applications, programming languages, and platforms.

-9. Consent in relation to collection and processing of personal data
+9. Consent in relation to Collection and Processing of Personal Data

-- 9.1 Data fiduciaries can collect or process personal data only with the consent of the data principal.
-It is the responsibility of the data fiduciary to ensure that the consent given by the data principal is valid. - 9.2 The consent of the data principal will be considered valid only if it is: - (a) free, having regard to whether it complies with the standards set out under Section 14 of the Indian Contract Act, 1872; - (b) informed, having regard to whether the data principal has been provided with the necessary information by way of notice, as set out in Clause 10 of this Policy, the scope of consent in respect of the purpose of processing; - (c) specific, where the data principal can give consent for the processing of personal data for a particular purpose; - (d) clearly given; and - (e) capable of being withdrawn at any time, having regard to whether the ease of such withdrawal is comparable to the ease with which consent may be given. - 9.3 The purposes for collection or processing of personal data shall be limited to those which may be specified by the NDHM and such purposes will be related to the health of an individual or may be such other incidental purposes which a data principal can reasonably expect, having regard to the purpose and the context and circumstances in which the personal data was collected or processed. - 9.4 In addition to the conditions mentioned in Clause 9.2 above, the consent of a data principal in respect of collecting or processing any sensitive personal data will be obtained only after informing her/him the purpose of, or operations in, processing which are likely to cause significant harm to the data principal.
+- 9.1.
+Data fiduciaries can collect or process personal data only with the consent of the data principal.
+It is the responsibility of the data fiduciary to ensure that the consent given by the data principal is valid. - 9.2.
+The consent of the data principal will be considered valid only if it is: - a) free, having regard to whether it complies with the standards set out under Section 14 of the Indian Contract Act, 1872; - b) informed, having regard to whether the data principal has been provided with the necessary information by way of notice, as set out in Clause 10 of this Policy, the scope of consent in respect of the purpose of processing; - c) specific, where the data principal can give consent for the processing of personal data for a particular purpose; - d) clearly given; and - e) capable of being withdrawn at any time, having regard to whether the ease of such withdrawal is comparable to the ease with which consent may be given. - 9.3.
+The purposes for collection or processing of personal data shall be limited to those which may be specified by the NHA and such purposes will be related to the health of an individual or may be such other incidental purposes which a data principal can reasonably expect, having regard to the purpose and the context and circumstances in which the personal data was collected or processed. - 9.4.
+In addition to the conditions mentioned in Clause 9.2 above, the consent of a data principal in respect of collecting or processing any sensitive personal data will be obtained only after informing her/him the purpose of, or operations in, processing which are likely to cause significant harm to the data principal.

-10. Privacy Notice for the collection or processing of personal data
+10. Privacy Notice for the Collection or Processing of Personal Data